leocavalcante/nginxless/README.md

 # nginxless
-PoC of Swoole serving FPM requests for popular frameworks like Laravel &amp; WordPress.
+PoC of Swoole serving PHP-FPM requests for popular frameworks like Laravel &amp; WordPress.